getgrav/grav-learn/pages/06.forms/02.forms/01.reference-fields-available/docs.md

 ### The Captcha Field

-The `captcha` field is used to add a Google Recaptcha element to your form.
+The `captcha` field type is used to add a Google Recaptcha element to your form.
 Unlike other elements, it can be used once in the form.

 Also, the `name` attribute of the catpcha field must be `g-recaptcha-response`.